Recent Projects

 Community Connections, Inc. (CCI)

 Collective Impact was retained by Community Connections, Inc. to facilitate a comprehensive community needs assessment in eleven southern and southeastern WV counties – Fayette, Greenbrier, McDowell, Mercer, Monroe, Nicholas, Pocahontas, Raleigh, Summers, Webster, and Wyoming.
 The needs assessment focused on the four broad domains of health/mental health, education, financial stability/basic needs, and minority populations.
-The project included a community stakeholder survey, stakeholder focus groups, and secondary data research and analysis.
-Our work culminated with the development of a comprehensive report highlighting key findings around the current needs in each of the participating communities.
+We previously conducted a substance use assessment for the organization and the region.

 The Greater Kanawha Valley Foundation

-Collective Impact provided planning and facilitation services for The Greater Kanawha Valley Foundation’s Building Bridges Leadership Institute (BBLI).
-This was round two of the BBLI which advances leadership knowledge and skills for nearly 50 senior staff of local nonprofit organizations.
+For two consecutive years, Collective Impact provided planning and facilitation services for The Greater Kanawha Valley Foundation’s Building Bridges Leadership Institute (BBLI).
+BBLI advanced leadership knowledge and skills for nearly 50 senior staff of local nonprofit organizations.
 Over a six-month period, participants engaged in monthly learning and peer-to-peer sharing activities with national and local experts and nonprofit colleagues.
-The Greater Kanawha Valley Foundation is committed to fostering, cultivating, and preserving a culture of diversity, equity, and inclusion.
-These values are central to TGKVF’s mission and impact.

 WV Bureau for Public Health – Division of Health Promotion and Chronic Disease

 Collective Impact provided strategic planning services for WV Bureau for Public Health – Division of Health Promotion and Chronic Disease.
 Specifically, we worked with the Division’s Comprehensive Cancer Program to build upon previous efforts and emerging opportunities identified through the strategic planning process.
-The results of the project will help guide the Division’s future direction as it prepared for writing its competitive grant application in 2022.
 Ultimately, the information gathered through this process will provide a “road map” or guide for the Division to intentionally move forward into the future in its endeavors to impact its goals of decreasing the prevalence of obesity and improving key chronic disease indicators.

 Prestera Center